-Hubs; Middle a curriculum that is ambitious for all pupils; leaders will engage with the Trust-wide a curriculum that is coherently planned and sequenced; network to ensure the highest quality a curriculum that is successfully adapted, designed and developed for pupils with special educational needs and/or disabilities; dlivery of a broad pupils with special educational fleeds and/or disabilities, and balanced a curriculum that is broad and balanced for all pupils. curriculum. a curriculant that is broad and balanced for all papils.
+Hubs; Middle a curriculum that is ambitious for all pupils; leaders will engage with the Trust-wide a curriculum that is coherently planned and sequenced; network to ensure a curriculum that is successfully adapted, designed and developed for the highest quality pupils with special educational needs and/or disabilities; dlivery of a broad and balanced a curriculum that is broad and balanced for all pupils. curriculum.
 Ms Fearn said that, in order to assess intent, inspectors will "consider the curriculum leadership provided by senior, subject and curriculum leaders".
 All staff to focus on 'Implement/Intent and Impact'.
-Personalised learning The National Strategies suggest that the key to success 1,2 Quality First Teaching with all learners is quality first teaching (QFT) an expectation that pupils will accept responsibility for their , Assess and Monitor own learning and work independently. regular use of encouragement and authentic praise to engage and Specific provision map motivate pupils.11 Mar 2015 for pupil's impacted by missed learning Mantal and wall have Mental and well-being support 1
+Personalised learning The National Strategies suggest that the key to success 1,2 Quality First Taashing with all learners is quality first teaching (QFT) an Quality First Teaching with all learners is quality first teaching (QFT) an expectation that pupils will accept responsibility for their Quality First Teaching Assess and Monitor expectation that pupils will accept responsibility for their own learning and work independently. regular use of expectation that pupils will accept responsibility for their own learning and work independently. regular use of encouragement and authentic praise to engage and Assess and Monitor Specific provision map for pupil's impacted by expectation that pupils will accept responsibility for their own learning and work independently. regular use of Assess and Monitor Specific provision map expectation that pupils will accept responsibility for their own learning and work independently. regular use of encouragement and authentic praise to engage and Assess and Monitor Specific provision map for pupil's impacted by missed learning expectation that pupils will accept responsibility for their own learning and work independently. regular use of encouragement and authentic praise to engage and Assess and Monitor Specific provision map for pupil's impacted by missed learning Mental and well-being expectation that pupils will accept responsibility for their own learning and work independently. regular use of encouragement and authentic praise to engage and Assess and Monitor Specific provision map for pupil's impacted by missed learning expectation that pupils will accept responsibility for their own learning and work independently. regular use of encouragement and authentic praise to engage and Assess and Monitor Specific provision map for pupil's impacted by missed learning Mental and well-being expectation that pupils will accept responsibility for their own learning and work independently. regular use of encouragement and authentic praise to engage and